LPL Publications & Articles

 Weyand P, Cureton K, Conley D, Sloniger M, and Liu Y. Peak oxygen deficit predicts sprint and middle-distance track performance.
 Medicine & Science in Sports & Exercise.
 26(5):S120, 1174-1180, 1994.

-The Department of Applied Physiology & Wellness
+Applied Physiology & Wellness

 Simmons Honor Code